jiahecui/SenAOReFoc/README.md

 To make general inquiries about how to use the software, or how to modify the software for integration into existing hardware, please email <jiahe.cui@eng.ox.ac.uk>

-## Notes for contribution

-Open development and optimisation of SenAOReFoc are more than welcome.

-## Citation

 ## Licence

-This software is protected by GNU General Public License version 3 <https://opensource.org/licenses/GPL-3.0>.
+GNU General Public License version 3 <https://opensource.org/licenses/GPL-3.0>.

 ## References